 - Support the local industrial community with design/redesign assistance and precompliance testing for products during the development cycle.
 (Such capabilities are beyond the scope of our local companies.)

 - Support continuing education in EMC for practicing professionals

 - Support practicing professionals via the IEEE EMC Chapter in West Michigan

 Dorothy A. Johnson Center for Philanthropy

 - Our archives and special collections provide scholarly resources related to philanthropy and philanthropists in Michigan.
-The collections support the research interests of visiting scholars; Grand Valley faculty; students in the School of Public, Nonprofit, and Health Administration; and the general public.
+The collections support the research interests of visiting scholars, Grand Valley faculty, students in various degree programs, and the public.

 Hauenstein Center for Presidential Studies

-Inspired by Ralph Hauenstein's life of leadership and service, the Hauenstein Center for Presidential Studies at Grand Valley State University is dedicated to raising a community of ethical, effective leaders for the 21st century.
-Our world-class initiatives and resources include the following:
+Inspired by Col. Ralph Hauenstein's life of leadership and service, the Hauenstein Center for Presidential Studies at Grand Valley State University is dedicated to raising a community of ethical, effective leaders for the 21st century.
+Our first-class initiatives and resources include the following:

-Our book collections have been recognized by the Library of Congress as "a uniquely valuable resource."
-Thanks to the gift of J. Randall Bergers, the Hauenstein Center is the only organization in the world to house a complete collection of books written by U.S. presidents.
-We are also proud to have one of the Midwest's leading espionage and intelligence collections, along with a number of books authored by many of our first ladies.
+Lastly, the Hauenstein Center is home to the J. Randall Bergers rare and distinguished book collection, which has been recognized by the Library of Congress as a "uniquely valuable resource."
+The Hauenstein Center is the only organization in the world to house in one room a complete collection of books written by U.S. presidents.
+We are also proud to have one of the Midwest's leading espionage and intelligence collections, along with several books authored by many of our first ladies.